chriskiehl/home-theater-calculator/README.md

 This basically a glorified basic trig calculator that does two things:

 1. gives idealized theater / studio layouts for the parameters chosen (where "ideal" is defined by various FOV and audio config guidelines from THC and the ITU-R peeps)
-2. Computes primary reflection points for those setups so you can nerd out and put up bass traps / transfusers / etc..
+2. Computes primary reflection points for those setups so you can nerd out and put up bass traps / diffusers / etc..

 ### Notable Modules: